“Charlie Stollers just sold dope. No profile, no street rep. Just buy for a dollar, sell for two.”—“Proposition” Joe Stewart

 Joe made his first appearance on The Wire in a cheap suit that made him look more like a civil servant than a crimelord, coaching the East Side’s best in an annual basketball showdown against a West Side team fielded by Stringer Bell and Avon Barksdale.
 Both teams had ringers on the court—Avon was fielding a junior college prospect while Joe had recruited a pro baller from an Italian team—and the Barksdale gang seemed to have a shot at breaking their losing streak.
 But after persuading Avon to raise the stakes on their bet, Prop Joe called a second ringer off the bench, an unassuming short guy with dazzling fake-out skills that gave the East Side its third consecutive victory in the grudge match.

-Joe’s Br’er Rabbit tactics gave way to a more complex brand of strategy in the Season Two after Avon Barksdale’s imprisonment left Stringer in charge of the towers.
+Joe’s Br’er Rabbit tactics gave way to a more complex brand of strategy in season two after Avon Barksdale’s imprisonment left Stringer in charge of the towers.
 While Joe and Stringer both prefer to avoid violence in order to stay off police radar, the big guy is in many ways the anti-String.
 While Bell pours his money into real estate development and dreams of pursuing political power, Joe is content to use a dingy appliance store as his headquarters.
 Stringer’s quest for legitimacy gets him fleeced by the sleazy Clay Davis, while Joe’s belief in crime as an honorable profession allows him to grow rich doing business with international gangsters like the Greek.

-In Season Two, Joe persuades String to cut a deal behind Avon’s back by telling the story of a West Side player from the ’60s who made a fortune and retired because of his success at remaining anonymous and lulling the police into complacency. (“Want to know what kills more police than bullets and liquor?”
+In season two, Joe persuades String to cut a deal behind Avon’s back by telling the story of a West Side player from the ’60s who made a fortune and retired because of his success at remaining anonymous and lulling the police into complacency. (“Want to know what kills more police than bullets and liquor?”
 Joe asks String.
 “Boredom.
 They just can’t handle that shit.”)
 As much as Joe would like to emulate Charlie Stollers, it’s not an option; he needs to deal with the lightning rods like the Barksdales and Stanfield to secure the territory without which he can’t get his product on the streets, and many in his raucous family—most notably his nephew Cheese—have been seduced by the flashy side of the gangsta life.
 “I got motherfucking nephews and in-laws fucking all my shit up all the time, and it ain’t like I can pop a cap in their ass and not hear about it Thanksgiving time,” he rants to his Russian suppliers.
-(In all fairness, however, Cheese’s lack of discretion helps Joe discover that the cops are stepping up their wiretap operations in Season Three.)
+(In all fairness, however, Cheese’s lack of discretion helps Joe discover that the cops are stepping up their wiretap operations in season three.)

 Joe is a good 10 years older than the rest of the street figures we’ve met on The Wire, and though he’s unquestionably a survivor, he’s might be the last of his kind.
 The “co-op” approach to the drug trade that he persuades Stringer and his peers to adopt is eminently practical.
 “For a cold-ass crew of gangsters, y’all carried it out like Republicans and shit,” Joe says approvingly.
 But it has little appeal to a generation of players who see slinging rock as a means of fulfilling power fantasies rather than as a business.
 In a less violent culture, the co-op model could be a success, but only in a situation where de facto, off-the-books decriminalization ala “Bunny” Colvin’s Hamsterdam was prevalent enough to make turf wars a nonissue.
 If full-blown legalization was to occur, entrepreneurs at Joe’s level would surely be swept away as soon as the Wal-Marts and Phillip Morrises figured out how get a piece of the action.